-Optional course available in Semester 2 only Requires Chemistry 1 Back to Contents Page
+Optional course available in Semester 2 only Requires completion of Chemistry 1 in Semester 1

+The Chemistry 2 course has been designed for students who wish to study a full year of Chemistry in Year 10.
+Students will complete topics which will extend them considerably beyond the Chemistry requirements of the West Australian Curriculum and prepare them thoroughly for the study of ATAR Chemistry in Year 11.

-Students who wish to be considered for inclusion in the International General Certificate of Secondary Education (IGCSE) Chemistry course should select Chemistry 1 and Chemistry 2.
+Students who wish to be considered for inclusion in the Cambridge IGCSE Chemistry course in Year 11 should select Chemistry 1 and Chemistry 2.

 IGCSE Chemistry is an extension and enrichment programme.
-Students selecting both Chemistry 1 and 2 will study the first year of this course in Year 10 (2020).
-The top 20 Year 10 Chemistry students will be invited to complete the remaining content for the IGCSE Chemistry course whilst studying the Year 11 ATAR Chemistry course in 2021.
-These students will sit the IGCSE Chemistry examination in Year 11 (November 2021).
-The syllabus for IGCSE Chemistry in Year 10 covers all requirements for Year 10 WA Curriculum Science (Chemistry strand).
+Students studying both Chemistry 1 and Chemistry 2 will have completed the first year of the IGCSE Chemistry course in Year 10 (2023) as well as covering all requirements for Year 10 West Australian Curriculum Science (Chemistry strand).

+The top 20 Year 10 Chemistry students in 2023 will be invited to complete the second year of the IGCSE Chemistry course alongside the study of the Year 11 ATAR Chemistry course in 2024.
+These selected students will sit the IGCSE Chemistry examinations in Year 11 (November 2024) in addition to their Yr11 ATAR Chemistry assessments.

-Chemistry is the study of matter, the substances of which matter is composed, the properties and reactions of these substances, and the use of chemical reactions to form new substances.
-There are five main branches of Chemistry and the Chemistry 2 course is designed to extend and challenge students and to introduce three of these; Organic, Inorganic and Analytical Chemistry.
+The Chemistry 2 course is designed to extend and challenge students and to introduce them to Electrochemistry, Reaction rates, energy and kinetics, Equilibrium, and Chemical analysis.
+Combustion, precipitation, acid/base and redox reactions will be studied in detail.
 The topics studied in Chemistry 2 lend themselves to a variety of practical activities and students will spend a considerable portion of their time working in the laboratory.
 Techniques learned here will be of great benefit to students progressing to Year 11 Chemistry.

-In addition to reviewing all the Semester 1 content associated with the macroscopic properties of matter, atomic structure and bonding, chemical calculations and chemical reactions this course will also look at the following topics:
+In addition to reviewing all the Semester 1 content associated with the macroscopic properties of matter, atomic structure and bonding, chemical calculations and chemical reactions, this course will also cover the following topics: